jimboslicee/AnotherHaloServerBrowser/README.md

 # Plans

 This is a prototype.
 The code structure is a bit of a mess and I have plans to improve ...well everything.
-I plan on rebuilding it with an API, a better UI, non-hardcoded master server URLs, and definitely a better persistence model (either redis or memcached) rather than the built-in MemoryCache (it's still good, but there are better ones).
+I plan on rebuilding it with an API (sorted server list), a better UI, non-hardcoded master server URLs, and definitely a better persistence model (either redis or memcached) rather than the built-in MemoryCache (it's still good, but there are better ones).

-Hubs and worker timer threads will be distinctly defined for each operation:
+Hubs and timer threads will be distinctly defined for each operation:

 * Fetching the master server list
 * Adding each server to the cache